Ben Brading 5 min read

 • Exit fee: Expensive exit fee if you choose to leave early (except when moving properties).

-💡 Rollover business energy contracts are unnecessarily expensive and should be avoided by arranging a new fixed contract before the end of your current agreement.
+💡 Rollover business energy contracts are unnecessarily expensive and a frequent source of complaints against business energy suppliers.
+We recommend arranging a new fixed contract before the end of your current agreement.

 Green business energy contracts